petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/optimizing-search-response-size.md

 },
 ```

 Usually, returning all stored fields is innocuous.
-In rare cases an overly large response can result in ERROR messages indicating that the returned content is too long for the configured buffer limit.
+In rare cases, an overly large response can result in ERROR messages indicating that the returned content is too long for the configured buffer limit.

 To reduce the response size of searches and improve performance generally, you can filter the stored fields.
 For this you must [create a Search Blueprint](./creating-and-managing-search-blueprints.md) with JSON like the following in the [Advanced Configuration](search-blueprints-configuration-reference.md#advanced-configuration) field: